 Kenneth Winrich, loving father, grandfather, brother and uncle, stepped out of his broken body and into his new one on the morning of October 23, 2019, at Clearview nursing home, in Juneau, WI, at the age of 66.
 Kenn, after a tragic accident 14 1/2 years ago on Feb 11, 2005 was involved in a serious multi-vehicle accident that left him with severe life threatening injuries severe brain injury and unable to communicate or interact.
 He was on Life Support at UW Hospital then moved to a regular room as he began to improve.
 He was transferred to a special brain injury facility in Milwaukee where he continued to improve and began breathing on his own.
 Many advanced therapies were attempted to stimulate the brain and aid in the recovery.
 He continued to improve at a slower pace than the facility preferred and he was moved to Clearview Nursing Home.
 Kenn had lived with many medical obstacles and challenges during the last fourteen and a half years.
 He lived out his days at the nursing home being pretty healthy for his condition until the end when he developed an infection and pneumonia.
 Many of his family were able to spend time with him and see him before he passed.

-To plant a memorial tree in honor of Kenneth W. Winrich, please visit our Heartfelt Sympathies Store.
+To send flowers in memory of Kenneth W. Winrich, please visit our Heartfelt Sympathies Store.

 Kenn (with 2 N's as he always insisted) was the eldest, born in Havre, MT, on September 4, 1953 to Donald and Arlene (Bitterman) Winrich.
 He married Carol (South) Winrich on Sept 21, 1973, in Madison, WI where their 3 children, Jeremy, Shawn and daughter Esther were born.
 Kenn was a longtime member and employee of City Church (formerly Madison Gospel Tabernacle), where he loved to worship and developed lifelong relationships.